 They eventually accepted a place in that recommended home for Sheila.

-Simon's Father, Duncan, had recently moved into a new Residential Care home.
+Simon's Father, Duncan, had recently moved into a new Aged Care home.
 The family were quite happy with the home and the services provided.

-Duncan is a self- funded retiree, having successfully started and managed a business in the past, and being very canny with his investments had amassed an impressive list of assets and income stream over the years.
+Duncan is a self-funded retiree, having successfully started and managed a business in the past, and being a Scot - very canny with his investments had amassed an impressive list of assets and income stream over the years.

-The financial manager at the Residential Care home was requesting a significant RAD ($950,000), which was initially and loosely based on the assumption that there was capacity to pay.
+The financial manager at the Aged Care home was requesting a significant RAD ($950,000), which was initially and loosely based on the assumption that there was capacity to pay.

 Simon (EPOA) asked Ron from Senior Moves to describe all of the aspects of the RAD, and to provide an understanding what the median RAD's in the local area are, what other residents have been paying to enter the same or similar facilities and why his much loved Father, Duncan, seemed to be unfairly targeted to pay this large RAD amount.

 Ron explained all of this to Simon, gave valuable insights into "RAD 101".

 Most importantly, Ron explained that he could assist with arranging Duncan's RAD - Simon engaged Ron to help.